Providing evidence to build healthy cities

 I. Urban Health Research

-In Urban Health research, indicators gather valuable quantitative and qualitative data on health disparities and physical environmental inequities at the neighborhood scale.
-They are useful tools to collect data that produce evidence for decision-makers to confidently accelerate spatial planning and design.
-Compilations of health indicators and of environmental health indicators are critical to conducting research to inform policy and development projects aiming at urban climate and health outcomes.
+Urban Health research use indicators to gather valuable data on health disparities and physical environmental factors that affect health.
+They produce evidence for decision-makers to confidently accelerate spatial planning and design projects, and inform policies aiming to improve urban climate and health outcomes.

 S1_ Urban Health Indicators

-UrbanCare’s research phase invests heavily in producing high-quality indicator tools to collect physical environmental and population data that describe the urban health situation of a site.
+UrbanCare’s research phase invests heavily in producing high-quality indicator tools to collect physical environmental and population data that describe the urban climate and health situation of a site.

-The quantitative research activities are systematic desk studies and observations of urban ecosystems (structures and dynamics) done with surveys and checklists created with the indicators (S1).
+The quantitative research activities systematically observe and study urban ecosystems (structures and dynamics) with surveys and checklists created with the indicators (S1).

 Desk research gathers information to develop user personas of context-specific vulnerable populations (such as children, the elderly, people with disabilities, patients, and the socially disadvantaged) and slow groups (such as tourists, street workers, or merchants).

-The field observations at the street level assess the many physical environmental issues that affect pedestrian health and quality experiences such as heat or pathwidth while traveling ‘pedestrian loops’.
-These are the possible walkways in an urban area to travel between priority destinations such as healthcare, educational, recreational, nutritional, and cultural services.
+The field observations at the street level assess the many physical environmental issues that affect pedestrian health and building energy efficiencies, such as heat spots, surface runoff, and biotope loss along sidewalks.

 S3_ Qualitative Research